Rockabilly: Late 1950s and decline

 There were thousands of musicians who recorded songs in the rockabilly style, and many record companies released rockabilly records.
 Some enjoyed major chart success and were important influences on future rock musicians.

 Sun also hosted performers, such as Billy Lee Riley, Sonny Burgess, Charlie Feathers, and Warren Smith.
 There were also several female performers like Wanda Jackson who recorded rockabilly music long after the other ladies, Janis Martin, the female Elvis Jo Ann Campbell, and Alis Lesley, who also sang in the rockabilly style.
-Mel Kimbrough -"Slim", recorded "I Get Lonesome Too" and "Ha Ha, Hey Hey" for Glenn Records along with "Love in West Virginia" and "Country Rock Sound" for Checkmate a division of Caprice Records.
+Mel "Slim" Kimbrough, recorded "I Get Lonesome Too" and "Ha, Ha, Hey, Hey" for Glenn Records along with "Love in West Virginia" and "Country Rock Sound" for Checkmate, a division of Caprice Records.

 Gene Summers, a Dallas native and Rockabilly Hall of Fame inductee, released his classic Jan/Jane 45s in 1958–59.
 He continued to record rockabilly music well into 1964 with the release of "Alabama Shake".
 In 2005, Summers's most popular recording, School of Rock 'n Roll, was selected by Bob Solly and Record Collector Magazine as one of the "100 Greatest Rock 'n' Roll Records".

 Tommy "Sleepy LaBeef" LaBeff recorded rockabilly tunes on a number of labels from 1957 through 1963.
 Rockabilly pioneers the Maddox Brothers and Rose continued to record for decades.
 However, none of these artists had any major hits and their influence would not be felt until decades later.

 In the summer of 1958 Eddie Cochran had a chart-topping hit with "Summertime Blues".
 Cochran's brief career included only a few more hits, such as "Sitting in the Balcony" released in early 1957, "C'mon Everybody" released in October 1958, and "Somethin' Else" released in July 1959.
 Then in April 1960, while touring with Gene Vincent in the UK, their taxi crashed into a concrete lamp post, killing Eddie at the young age of 21.
 The grim coincidence in this all was that his posthumous UK number-one hit was called "Three Steps to Heaven".

 Rockabilly music enjoyed great popularity in the United States during 1956 and 1957, but radio play declined after 1960.
 Factors contributing to this decline are usually cited as the 1959 death of Buddy Holly in an airplane crash (along with Ritchie Valens and the Big Bopper), the induction of Elvis Presley into the army in 1958, and a general change in American musical tastes.
 The style remained popular longer in England, where it attracted a fanatical following right up through the mid-1960s.

 Rockabilly music cultivated an attitude that assured its enduring appeal to teenagers.
 This was a combination of rebellion, sexuality, and freedom—a sneering expression of disdain for the workaday world of parents and authority figures.
 It was the first rock 'n' roll style to be performed primarily by white musicians, thus setting off a cultural revolution that is still reverberating today.
 "Rockabilly" deviance from social norms, however, was more symbolic than real; and eventual public professions of faith by aging rockabillies were not uncommon.